KIRO28/Laravel-assignment-1/README.md

 Navigate to http://localhost:8000/register to register a new user.
 For admin registration, use http://localhost:8000/admin/register.

-Logging In
+#Logging In

 2. Log in using the credentials you registered.
 Admins will have access to the admin panel at http://localhost:8000/admin/dashboard.
 Authors and user will have access to normal views

 3. Navigating the Admin Panel
-Admins can manage users and blog posts through the admin panel.
+Admins can manage all users and blog posts through the admin panel.

-4. logged in as author and users. you can create, delete edit or update the blog post.
+4. logged in as author and users. you can create, delete edit or update the blog post you have created.